Shiraz Shahid Dastgheib International Airport

 Shiraz International Airport (IATA: SYZ, ICAO: OISS) (فرودگاه بینالمللی شیراز) is an international airport located in Shiraz, Iran.
-It is the main international airport of Fars province and southern region of Iran.
-It is also the largest airport in the southern region of Iran.
+It is the main international airport of Fars province as well as the largest airport in the southern region of Iran.

-After undergoing renovation and redevelopment work in 2005, it was identified as the second most reliable and modern airport in Iran, after Tehran International Airport, in flight safety, including electronic and navigation control systems of its flight tower.
+After undergoing renovation and redevelopment work in 2005, it was identified as the second most reliable and modern airport in Iran, after Tehran Imam Khomeini International Airport, in terms of flight safety, including electronic and navigation control systems of its flight tower.

 Terminals

 Shiraz International Airport has two main passenger terminals which are connected to each other.

 Domestic Terminal

 Domestic Terminal or Terminal 1 is the older and larger than the other terminal, and exclusively handles domestic flights within Iran.

 International Terminal

 International Terminal or Terminal 2 is used for all scheduled and charter international flights.
 An international terminal is under construction for international flights, and was due to be built by 2024.
 After its completion the current International Terminal will be used for Hajj flights.